 Around 4:1 = Use this as a benchmark, but aim to do better.

-Above 5:1 = Keep doing what you’re doing!
+Above 5:1 = This is a good ROAS.
+Keep doing what you’re doing!

 Target ROAS in Google and how it works

-To understand how Target ROAS works in Google Ads, first, you need to know the basics of Smart Bidding.
+To understand how Target ROAS works for Google Ads campaigns, first, you need to know the basics of Smart Bidding.

 In Google Ads, you can choose to use Smart Bidding in ad auctions.